-The SDRplay RSPduo is by far more than just a shortwave receiver.
+The SDRplay RSPduo is by far more than a shortwave receiver.
 In conjunction with SDRuno, it is currently the only "dual SDR" that can receive up to 2GHz.
 The presence of the secondary receiver in the same housing opens up interesting possibilities of frequency monitoring.
 Also for the future, this combination will be able to offer important functions.
 The "noise canceling".
-The suppression of interference signals by phase reversal.
+The hiding of interference signals by phase reversal.
 Soon, SDRuno will offer this feature.
-When receiving on VLF, LW, MW and KW the RSPduo is in no way inferior to the reference receiver G33DDC.
-Apart from a weak point, the big signal behavior!
+When receiving on VLF, LW, MW and KW the RSPduo is in no way inferior to the reference device G33DDC.
+Apart from the big signal behavior!
+Since the G33DDC was absolutely superior.
 During the day, the RSPduo receives easily.
 As soon as the evening approaches and the summed signals become stronger, signal mixtures and intermodulation are formed.
-But considering the low price, that can be forgiven.
+But considering the low price, that can be overcome.

 Very good price / performance ratio.